 The following procedures will facilitate the importers to file the information to the concerned Commissioners:

 Step 1: Provision of Information

-To start with, the concerned importer is required to furnish the relevant information in duplicate.
-The information must be addressed to the Assistant Commissioner of Customs having jurisdiction over the premises where the imported goods are to be utilized for the purpose of manufacture or rendering of output services.
-The information must include (in addition to the ones specified above) the estimated quantity and value of the goods to be imported, particulars of the exemption notification applicable on these imports and the port of import concerning a particular consignment for a period of one year or less.
+To start with, the concerned importer must furnish the relevant information in duplicate.
+The information must be addressed to the Assistant Commissioner of Customs, having jurisdiction over the premises where the imported goods are to be utilized for manufacturing or rendering output services.
+The information must include (in addition to the ones specified above) the estimated quantity and value of the goods to be imported, particulars of the exemption notification applicable to these imports, and the port of import concerning a particular consignment for one year or less.

 Step 2: Submission of Continuity Bond

-Now, the importers must submit a continuity bond with the appropriate surety or security.
-This must be accompanied with an undertaking to any amount which is equivalent to the difference between the duty leviable on inputs but for the exemption that has already been remitted (if any) at the time of importation, along with the relevant interest.
+The importers must submit a continuity bond with the appropriate surety or security.
+This must be accompanied by an undertaking to any amount equivalent to the difference between the duty leviable on inputs but for the exemption that has already been remitted (if any) at the time of importation, along with the relevant interest.